aryan8gupta/task_manager/README.md

 # task_manager
 This application helps you to manage your tasks.
+The entire code is present in master branch.